Our promise to all our supporters

 - We will make it as easy as possible for you to contact us, so you can tell us what we are doing well, tell us what we aren’t doing so well, or to change your opt-in preferences.

 - We won’t target vulnerable* people for fundraising, though we do find that people closest to the cause, like friends and family, are among our most treasured supporters.
 If you, or someone close to you is considered vulnerable, we will do our utmost to ensure that all our interactions with you are done as sensitively as possible, and we’ll listen to what you do and don’t want.
 We want to always ensure that our supporters, vulnerable or not, feel able to make an informed decision about how you support us, and don’t feel pressured in any of your interactions with us.

-- When we are thinking of introducing new fundraising products we will always consult in advance with our Service User Council (a group of our experts with lived experience of severe mental illness) on what considerations we should make to ensure that we don’t put any of our supporters in a vulnerable position.
+- When we are thinking of introducing new fundraising products we will always consult in advance with our Lived Experience Advisory Board (a group of experts with lived experience of severe mental illness) on what considerations we should make to ensure that we don’t put any of our supporters in a vulnerable position.
 For example, how we might introduce a weekly lottery without putting people at risk of buying more tickets than they can afford.